abodnar1/travel-tracker/README.md

 8. You will also need to clone down [this](https://github.com/turingschool-examples/travel-tracker-api.git) local api server outside of the Travel Tracker directory, follow the installation instructions, and have it running in a separate tab in your terminal each time you run the client.
 9. To use the site, enter username `traveler50` and the password is `travel`.
 Replace `50` with any number between 1 and 50 to see other users.

+#### To View the Deployed Site:
+1. Perform step #8 from the above setup instructions.
+2. Visit the deployed site [here](https://abodnar1.github.io/travel-tracker/).

 ## Technologies and Tools
 * Vanilla JavaScript